 Distribution Strategies for Visualized Repurposed Content

-Start by matching each visual asset to the platform where it performs best: short-form motion and single-frame infographics for social feeds, longer-form visuals and multi-image carousels for owned channels, and optimized static graphics for discovery platforms.
+Begin by matching each visual asset to the platform where it works best.
+Use short-form videos and single-frame infographics for social feeds, longer visuals and multi-image carousels for owned channels, and optimized static graphics for discovery platforms.
 Prioritize platform intent—professionals on LinkedIn want actionable charts, Instagram audiences engage with polished visuals and micro-stories, while Pinterest favors step-by-step infographics that continue to drive traffic over months.

 Practical playbook and sequencing